cablehead/ndyg.ca/how-do-you-make-a-living.md

 ### The benefactor business model modifier

-A potential implementation variation of the other models is the “benefactor business model,” aimed at making groupware software useful for small communities, such as families and close groups of friends, by bypassing the need for widespread adoption and network effects.
+A barrier to adopting specialized groupware apps is the need for the entire group to adopt the app for it to be usable at all.
+For example, a chat channel for a family group only works when everyone in the group is able to participate.

+The "benefactor business model" aims to address this "all-or-nothing" requirement by having one enthusiastic group member pay for the entire group.
-In close-knit groups, tech enthusiasts often scout for new software and serve as the community’s tech guides.
-They usually recommend free, ad-supported groupware to avoid financial commitment.
-Proposing a paid service is challenging due to the need for unanimous agreement on payment.
+In close-knit groups, tech enthusiasts often serve as the community's tech guides, usually recommending free, ad-supported groupware to avoid financial commitment from others.

-This model overcomes that hurdle by having tech enthusiasts act as benefactors, covering the subscription fee for the entire group.
-This allows the community to access a superior, ad-free service without individual members needing to pay upfront.
-Benefactors may also gain access to exclusive tools and features, aiding in tech support and community management.
+This model transforms these enthusiasts into benefactors who cover the subscription fee for the whole group.
+As a result, the community gains access to a superior, ad-free service without requiring individual members to pay.
+Benefactors may also receive exclusive tools and features to aid in tech support and community management.

+This modifier can be applied to the other business models to overcome adoption barriers in small, close-knit groups.

 ### The ["Ben Thompson"](https://stratechery.com) business model